Bounded Littlewood identities: Missing -analogues

 If we specialise $\{t_2,t_3\}=\{\pm t^{1/2}\}$ or $\{t_2,t_3\}=\{\pm \iup t^{1/4}\}$ in Theorem~\ref{Thm_bounded6} then the Rogers--Szeg\H{o} polynomials in the summand factorise by \eqref{Eq_spec}.

 \begin{problem} Find $q$-analogues of

 and

-In both cases the sum is over partitions $\la$ such that $\la_1\leq 2m$ and $m_i(\la)$ is even for $i=1,3,\dots,2m-1$. \end{problem} Similarly, if we specialise $t_2=0$ in Theorem~\ref{Thm_bounded7} then the Rogers--Szeg\H{o} polynomial in the summand trivialises to $1$. \begin{problem} Find a $q$-analogue of
+In both cases the sum is over partitions $\la$ such that $\la_1\leqslant 2m$ and such that parts of odd size have even multiplicity. \end{problem} Similarly, if we specialise $t_2=0$ in Theorem~\ref{THM_BOUNDED7} then the Rogers--Szeg\H{o} polynomial in the summand trivialises to $1$. \begin{problem} Find a $q$-analogue of